harryheros/domainnova/README.md

 ## Contributing

-To add domains: edit `sources/manual/seed.txt` or `sources/manual/extended.txt` and open a PR.
+To add domains, edit `sources/manual/seed.txt` or `sources/manual/extended.txt` and open a PR.

 Discovery candidates are managed automatically — do not edit `sources/manual/discovery.txt` manually.